Sitaramaraju88/sbi-engagement-agent/README.md

 # 🏦 SBI Agentic AI — Digital Engagement System

 > Built for **SBI Hackathon 2026** | Topic: Agentic AI & Emerging Technologies

 ---

 ## 🤔 What is this project?

 SBI has **500 million+ customers** — but most of them only use the app to check their balance or do UPI transfers.
-They don't invest, don't save smartly, and don't use most of the features SBI offers.
+They don't invest, don't save smartly, and don't manage their loans efficiently.

 This project builds an **Agentic AI system** that:
 - 👀 Detects when a customer is disengaged — from raw data, no pre-labels
 - 🧠 Uses an LLM to calculate their risk appetite intelligently
+- 💳 Plans optimal loan repayment strategies based on salary and debt burden
 - 💡 Recommends the right financial action at the right time
 - ✅ Takes action automatically — with the customer's approval